-As a sport and industry, football continues to embrace the Lesbian, Gay, Bisexual and Transgender (LGB&T) community and there is still more to do to stop these forms of discriminatory abuse.
+As a sport and industry, football continues to embrace and celebrate the Lesbian, Gay, Bisexual and Transgender (LGBTQ+) community and there is still more to do to stop these forms of discriminatory abuse that they experience.